dalekjs/dalek-driver-phantomjs/README.md

 });

 function success(data) {
-  console.log("Started browser, WebDriver available at", data.wd.host, data.wd.port);
+  console.log("Started browser, WebDriver available at", data.wd);
 }

 // callback invoked when the process could not be started